 A risk is any adverse situation that might affect the successful completion of a software project.
 The most important feature of the spiral model is handling these unknown risks after the project has started.
 Such risk resolutions are easier done by developing a prototype.
 The spiral model supports coping up with risks by providing the scope to build a prototype at every phase of the software development.

-Prototyping Model also support risk handling, but the risks must be identified completely before the start of the development work of the project.
-But in real life project risk may occur after the development work starts, in that case, we cannot use Prototyping Model.
-In each phase of the Spiral Model, the features of the product dated and analyzed and the risks at that point of time are identified and are resolved through prototyping.
+The Prototyping Model also supports risk handling, but the risks must be identified completely before the start of the development work of the project.
+But in real life project risk may occur after the development work starts, in that case, we cannot use the Prototyping Model.
+In each phase of the Spiral Model, the features of the product dated and analyzed, and the risks at that point in time are identified and are resolved through prototyping.
 Thus, this model is much more flexible compared to other SDLC models.

-The Spiral model is called as a Meta Model because it subsumes all the other SDLC models.
+The Spiral model is called a Meta-Model because it subsumes all the other SDLC models.
 For example, a single loop spiral actually represents the Iterative Waterfall Model.
 The spiral model incorporates the stepwise approach of the Classical Waterfall Model.
-The spiral model uses the approach of Prototyping Model by building a prototype at the start of each phase as a risk handling technique.
+The spiral model uses the approach of the Prototyping Model by building a prototype at the start of each phase as a risk-handling technique.
 Also, the spiral model can be considered as supporting the evolutionary model – the iterations along the spiral can be considered as evolutionary levels through which the complete system is built.

 - Risk Handling: The projects with many unknown risks that occur as the development proceeds, in that case, Spiral Model is the best development model to follow due to the risk analysis and risk handling at every phase.

 - Good for large projects: It is recommended to use the Spiral Model in large and complex projects.

 - Flexibility in Requirements: Change requests in the Requirements at later phase can be incorporated accurately by using this model.